SIAT-IAT-355/A5-Final-Project-Proposal/README.md

 Clearly describe the **subject** you will explore within your topic.

+### 3 Your goal
+As the designer/author of the visualization, what is your goal?
+Is it to communicate a message?
+Is it to solve a problem?
+Is it to improve some specific decision-making performance for something?
+Is it to get people to laugh?
+Think about and write about your goal to create the visualization.

-### 3. Tasks
+### 4. Tasks
 Describe the tasks that your visualization will help users perform.
 What will your users be able to do with your visualizations?
-Examples include:
+Refer to our tasks slides and the Munzner chapter.
+But some Examples include:
 - Compare data (e.g., compare player performance across seasons).
 - Explore trends (e.g., track stock prices over time).
 - Identify patterns or outliers (e.g., find patterns in social media engagement).

-### 4. Target Audience
+### 5. Target Audience
 Who will use your visualization?
 Define your target users or audience.
 These could be:
 - **Experts** in the field (e.g., data scientists, sports analysts).
 - **Non-experts** (e.g., casual fans, general public).